 Happy Earth Day!
-This year marks the 52nd annual Earth Day.
 It is celebrated on April 22 as that day in 1970 is often considered as the birth of the environmental movement.

 Over the years, Earth Day has become the largest participatory environmental movement on the planet.
 Today more than a billion people globally mark this day of action to become more aware of our behaviour and create change in our own lives and communities.

 One thing we can be proud of in Victoria is our heritage and leadership on environmental awareness every day.
 We have always been ahead of the curve.

 I was so excited to learn about Zero Waste Emporium, the Island’s first zero-waste grocery store.
 New to the concept, I knew it would involve lifestyle changes but they are ones I can feel really good about.
 Zero Waste Emporium offers tips on zero waste shopping experience.

 I know I hate doing it but using eco-friendly products somehow makes it feel easier.
 I was happy to learn that Victoria has places to help.
 The Soap Exchange, has 100 per cent Canadian-made biodegradable products, sold in refillable packaging (or bring in your own.)